Aries-Financial-inc/golang-dev-logic-challenge-stefanrush/README.md

     make update
     ```

-4. Start the KeyDB store using the following command (optional):
+4. Start the KeyDB database using the following command (optional):

     ```bash
     docker-compose up -d
     ```

-    This will start a KeyDB store running on `localhost:6379`
+    This will start a KeyDB database running on `localhost:6379`

 5. Start the server using the following command: